theislab/LODE/feature_segmentation/README.md

 The LODE/feature_segmentation repository implement the U-net architecture described here: https://docs.google.com/document/d/1bnKlKsCS5NdMMDu6XD5FqIdLow3sQ_64HwDj7UaPRns/edit?usp=sharing

+To reproduce the results in the document please edit the params.json file with model and training config parameters as stated in the above manuscript and rerun.

 ## environment

 to set up environment install the environment.yml file with anaconda.